What is Mount Rigi?

 - You can make a varied round trip that includes lots of travel modes: boat, train, bus, cable car and cogwheel train.

-- Rigi usually attracts fewer tourists than higher peaks such as Pilatus and Titlis.
-And you can immediately start hiking and exploring in several directions from the top station.
-So it can be less crowded during the tourist peak seasons.
+- Travelers can immediately start hiking and exploring in several directions from the top station, which is different from the confined space up at Pilatus and Titlis.
+So it can feel like it’s less crowded during the tourist peak seasons.

 Rigi FAQ